JustKiddingCode/apvel/README.md

 ======

-APVEL (AStA Protokoll Veröffentlichungs- und Editier L) is a tool to write reports of meetings from organisations.
+APVEL (AStA Protokoll Veröffentlichungs- und Editier Lösung) is a tool to write reports of meetings from organisations.
 It is designed to edit simple Markdown Files and show HTML files or, if wanted PDF files.

 APVEL uses EpicEditor and pandoc.